 Choose a good theme that is actively updated and has good support, how do you find that out?

-We went with a really good theme from ThemeForest, one that was extremely customizable as per our needs and came packed with a ton of features.
+We went with an excellent theme from ThemeForest, one that was extremely customizable as per our needs and came packed with a ton of features.
 They have amazing Demos which gives an idea of the functionality that’s packed within.
 Initially, I was a bit skeptical about using a theme that is very popular because I was worried about it being a target for hackers, but it is better to use a theme that takes security seriously, updates frequently and one that has excellent support.

 The below points are markers for choosing a good theme, keep these points in mind when you select your theme.